 Eric grew up in Inglewood, CA and moved to Oregon on a basketball scholarship to Oregon State University.
-After college he put down roots in Portland, founding an organization called Urban Progress, which was recognized by The Skanner (the oldest-black newspaper in Portland) as runner-up for the “Drum Major for Justice” award given to those making a difference in marginalized neighborhoods.
+After college he put down roots in Portland, Oregon.
+While in Portland, he founded an organization in the 1990’s called Urban Progress.
+Urban Progress was featured in the Skanner, which is the oldest-owned black newspaper company in Portland, OR runner-up recipient to the prestigious “Drum Major for Justice” award handed out to those making a difference in marginalized neighborhoods.
 He then went on to found HOLLA.

 Chelsea Jones West